-Zikaron BaSalon is a social initiative which takes place on the Israeli Holocaust Memorial Day and on various other dates around the world.
-Literally meaning "remembrance in the living room" in Hebrew, the idea was born from the understanding that the connection between today's society and the memories of the Holocaust, has significantly deteriorated.
+Zikaron BaSalon is a social initiative that takes place around the world on Yom Hashoah (Holocaust Remembrance Day) as well as on other dates throughout the year.
+Literally meaning "remembrance in the living room" in Hebrew, the idea was born out of the understanding that modern society’s connection with the memory of the Holocaust has significantly deteriorated.

-This coming Holocaust Memorial Day, we invite you to take part in shaping a Holocaust memorial, to host or participate in a gathering of Zikaron BaSalon.
-We will make sure that as a host it will be an easy and simple event to organize.
+This coming Holocaust Remembrance Day, we invite you to take part in the commemoration by hosting or participating in a gathering of Zikaron BaSalon.
+We will ensure that it will be a simple event for hosts to organize.

 We are here to help you create a meaningful experience.

-Join over 500,000 Zikaron BaSalon hosts and participants worldwide.
+Join over a million Zikaron BaSalon hosts and participants worldwide.